History of Santa Catalina Island

-The history of human activity on Santa Catalina Island, California begins with the American Indians who had inhabited the island since 7000 BC.
+The history of human activity on Santa Catalina Island, California begins with the Native Americans who had inhabited the island since 7000 BC.
 The first European colonists to arrive on Catalina claimed it for the Spanish Empire.
 Over the years, territorial claims to the island transferred to Mexico and then to the United States.
 During this time, the island was sporadically used for smuggling, otter hunting, and gold-digging.
 Catalina was successfully developed into a tourist destination by chewing gum magnate William Wrigley Jr. beginning in the 1920s, with most of the activity centered around the only incorporated city of Avalon, California.
 Since the 1970s, most of the island has been administered by the Catalina Island Conservancy.

 Pre-Columbian settlement

 Prior to the modern era, the island was inhabited by people of the Gabrielino/Tongva tribe, who, having had villages near present-day San Pedro and Playa del Rey, regularly traveled back and forth to Catalina for trade.
 Archeological evidence shows Pimugnan settlement beginning in 5000 BC.
 The Pimugnans had settlements all over the island at one time or another, with their biggest villages being at the Isthmus and at present-day Avalon, Shark/Little Harbor, and Emerald Bay.
 The Pimugnans (also known as Tongva) were renowned for their mining, working and trade of soapstone which was found in great quantities and varieties on the island.
 This material was in great demand to make stone vessels for cooking and was traded along the California coast.

 Archaeologists have learned much about these tribes from middens, ancient dumps where they tossed everything they no longer needed.
 These middens can today be identified by mounds of crumbled abalone shells.
 It is estimated that there are over 2,000 middens on Catalina Island, only half of which have been discovered.
 Evidence from these middens indicate that around 2000 BCE as many as 2,500 lived on Catalina Island.